slsa-framework/oss-na24-slsa-workshop/activities/03/readme.md

     --type "${type}" | jq -r '.payload' | base64 -d | jq
 ```

 The command above only verifies the authenticity of the attestation, i.e., that it was created by the right entity (the reusable workflow).
 In practice, before a container is deployed, the admission controller must also verify each `scope` field against the deployment environment.
 In our demo, the google service account must be compared to the service account the pod is running under.
+We will do that in [Activity 04](https://github.com/laurentsimon/oss-na24-slsa-workshop/blob/main/activities/04/readme.md).

 ### Do it at home